mikeszumski/Project_One_Repo/README.md

 ### Analysis Results
 __Key Observations__
-* Texas to be a clear outlier for number of disaster declarations
+* Texas observed to be a clear outlier for number of disaster declarations
 * 2017 disaster declaration in Puerto Rico (Hurricanes Irma and Maria) and 2020 disaster declarations in TX and NY (COVID-19) three of the highest publicly funded disasters in US history
 * Proliferation of privacy protection rules resulted in low resolution public health data being made available for public use (i.e., data not reported by location), dampening its utility for this analysis.